FleksySDK/kebbie/docs/how_testing_is_done.md

 The dataset of common typos that we use is the [Twitter Typo Corpus](https://luululu.com/tweet/).

+## Tasks

+We test the most important NLP features of a mobile keyboards.
+These are :

+* **Auto-correction**: Corrects the words typed by the user.
+For example, if a user types `I’m especialy touched`, the typo should be detected and corrected to `I’m especially touched`.
+* **Auto-completion**: Completes the word typed by the user.
+For example, if a user types `I love y`, the word should be auto-completed to `I love you`.
+* **Next-word prediction**: Predicts the next word to be typed.
+For example, if a user types `I want to eat french`, a probable next word can be `fries`.
+* **Swipe gesture resolution**: Predicts the intended word from a swipe gesture.

 ## Metrics

 If you look into the results from `kebbie`, for each task we have a handful of metrics that help us understand how good the tested keyboard is.
 Let's look at the details of these metrics.